 University tuition fees and financial support in Northern Ireland

-An overview of the university tuition fees and funding available for students from Northern Ireland.
+An overview of undergraduate university tuition fees and student finance if you’re from Northern Ireland.

 To be classed as a student from Northern Ireland, you normally need to have lived in Northern Ireland for the three years before starting your university course.
 See our information on student finance eligibility, which includes arrangements after Brexit.

 If you’re going to university in Northern Ireland

 Universities can charge you up to £4,530 a year for undergraduate tuition.
 You can apply to Student Finance NI for a loan of up to £4,530 to help cover this fee.
 If you wish to study at a private institution, where fees may be higher, you’ll need to pay the excess yourself.

 If you’re going to university in England, Scotland or Wales

 Universities in England and Scotland can charge you up to £9,250 a year, while universities in Wales can charge up to £9,000.
 If you’re taking an accelerated degree (which is completed in less time than a normal degree) universities in England can charge up to £11,100.
 You can apply for a loan of up to £9,250 (or up to £11,100 for an accelerated degree) to help cover this fee.

 If you’re going to university in the Republic of Ireland

 If you’re eligible for support from Student Finance NI, you can apply for funding to study a course in the Republic of Ireland (ROI).
 Here, you pay a tuition contribution rather than a tuition fee.
 This is €3,000 in 2021/22.
 A loan is available to cover your tuition contribution.

 If your household income is above £41,065, you won't qualify for a maintenance grant.
 Also, above £41,540, the amount of maintenance loan gradually reduces to the minimum amount shown in the table below.
 The expectation is that you’ll find the difference elsewhere, whether through contributions from your parents, a part-time job or savings.